Cloud in a Jar: Make your own cloud!

 Since we need evaporation to get the process of creating a cloud started, we are going to create it by using hot water in our container.
 On Earth, this process is started by the Sun heating bodies of water on the ground.

-Get your preschooler involved: Allow your toddler to choose the color of your water and add in the food coloring.
+Get your child involved: Allow your child to choose the color of your water and add in the food coloring.

 Step 2: Pour hot water into the container and add the hairspray